 Specialists found over 60 different kinds of bacteria in dog mouths, only some of them being dangerous for people.

-Dog bites can cause rabies which is one of the most severe diseases that someone could get from a dog.
+Dog bites can cause rabies, one of the most severe diseases that someone could get from a dog.
 Rabies is a virus that affects the brain and may be fatal if the symptoms appear.
-The vaccination is mandatory to prevent it.
+Vaccination is mandatory to prevent it.

 Pasteurella is usually met in infected dog bite wounds.
-The symptoms include red and painful wounds, swollen glands, swelling of the joints and difficulty in moving.
+The symptoms include red and painful injuries, swollen glands, swelling of the joints, and difficulty moving.

 Tetanus is a toxin produced by some bacteria named Clostridium Tetani.
 It leads to rigid paralysis in people and is dangerous for deep bite wounds.

 Protecting yourself from dog bites and preventing them is the best way to reduce your likelihood of becoming sick.
-In the case of your dog, bite prevention is the best solution and it should start in puppyhood with a proper education.
+In your dog’s case, bite prevention is the best solution and should start in puppyhood with proper education.
 Being conscious of the reasons that can determine a dog to bite helps prevent dog bites.